OLC-Bioinformatics/ConFindr/docs/install.md

 # System Requirements

 ConFindr has been tested with Debian-based Linux systems, but should in principle work on any flavour of Linux, as well as MacOSX.
-Windows is not supported at this time.
+Windows isn't supported, but it may very well be installable via bioconda.
+If you have any success running ConFindr on a Windows machine, let me know!

 ConFindr should run on any regular desktop/laptop with 8 GB or RAM or more.